hamed-rezaee/flutter_component_architecture_poc/README.md

 Crafting a successful software architecture involves aiming for specific objectives that collectively contribute to the creation of a reliable, adaptable, and user-centric system.
 The following are the core goals that guide the development of effective software architecture:

-_**Functionality:**_ The architecture should provide the necessary features and capabilities to meet the intended requirements and fulfill user needs effectively.

 _**Scalability:**_ The architecture should support handling increased demands by adding resources or components and maintaining performance and responsiveness.

 _**Maintainability:**_ The architecture should make it easy to identify, fix, and update issues or enhancements, minimizing the cost and effort of ongoing maintenance.